-A bit value of 0' in the CBGTI field indicates that the corresponding CBG is not to be transmitted and 1' indicates that it is to be transmitted.
+A bit value of '0' in the CBGTI field indicates that the corresponding CBG is not to be transmitted and '1' indicates that it is to be transmitted.
 The order of CBGTI field bits is such that the CBGs are mapped in order from CBG#0 onwards starting from the MSB.

 6.1.6 Uplink switching